 Delores S. Williams, a trailblazer and founder of womanist theology, died on Nov.
-18. She was the author of Sisters in the Wilderness: The Challenge of Womanist God-Talk and a professor of theology.
+17 at 88.
+She was the author of Sisters in the Wilderness: The Challenge of Womanist God-Talk and a professor of theology.

 Williams earned a doctorate from Union Theological Seminary in 1991, where she later became the first Black woman to hold a named chair at the school as the Tillich professor of theology and culture.
 She had four children and was married to Robert C. Williams, who died in 1987.
 Over her life, she wrote several essays, articles, and book chapters that helped establish womanist theology, which she defined in Sisters in the Wilderness as theology that takes the “faith, thought, and struggle of Black women seriously as a ‘primary theological source.’”